 With a better understanding of your audience’s decision-making process, you can customize your marketing to address their desires and needs.

-Part of user mapping also involves segmenting your audience into personas.
+Part of customer mapping also involves segmenting your audience into personas.
 This will provide insight into what different audience segments prefer in terms of messaging, timing and platform.
 You can use this information to ensure that potential leads see your ads and listen to what you have to say.

 Advance Into Omnichannel Marketing